What is the white phosphorus that Israel is accused of using in Gaza?

 White phosphorus is a wax-like, toxic substance that burns at more than 800 degrees Celsius (nearly 1,500 degrees Fahrenheit) – high enough to melt metal.

-Its ability to ignite fast-spreading fires and thick smoke over wide areas has made white phosphorus a toxic substance of choice for militaries to create smokescreens.
-The smoke tends to last for approximately seven minutes.
+Its ability to ignite fast-spreading fires and create thick smoke over wide areas has made white phosphorus a substance of choice for militaries to create smokescreens.
+The smoke tends to last for seven minutes.

-It is often colourless, white, or yellow and has a garlic-like odour.
+It is often colourless, white or yellow, and has a garlic-like odour.

-White phosphorus munitions are extremely difficult to extinguish, continuing to flare until the phosphorous has been completely burned out or until it is no longer exposed to oxygen.
+White phosphorus munitions are difficult to extinguish, continuing to flare until the phosphorous has been burned up or until it is no longer exposed to oxygen.

 It can be deployed through artillery shells, bombs, rockets or grenades.

-“Airbursting white phosphorus spreads the substance over a wide area, depending on the altitude of the burst, and it exposes more civilians and infrastructures than a localized ground burst,” Ahmed Benchemsi, MENA Communications Director at Human Rights Watch, told Al Jazeera.
+“Airbursting white phosphorus spreads the substance over a wide area, depending on the altitude of the burst, and it exposes more civilians and infrastructures than a localized ground burst,” Ahmed Benchemsi, communications director for HRW’s Middle East and North Africa Division, told Al Jazeera.

-Does white phosphorus have harmful effects on humans?
+Is white phosphorus harmful to humans?

-White phosphorus can burn the skin down to the bone and the chemicals can be absorbed by the body, causing dysfunction in multiple organs including the liver, kidneys and heart.
+White phosphorus can burn the skin down to the bone, and the chemicals can be absorbed by the body, causing dysfunction in multiple organs, including the liver, kidneys and heart.

-“The burns have a double effect – they have a local effect because of the burn itself which is generally quite severe and very deep, and then the second effect is metabolic, which can kill the patients,” said Roman Hossein Khonsari, professor of maxillofacial surgery and plastic surgery at Necker-Enfants Malades Hospital in Paris.
+“The burns have a double effect.
+They have a local effect because of the burn itself, which is generally quite severe and very deep, and then the second effect is metabolic, which can kill the patients,” said Roman Hossein Khonsari, professor of maxillofacial surgery and plastic surgery at Necker-Enfants Malades Hospital in Paris.

-He said that metabolic disorders can include abnormal potassium levels that cause heart failure.
+He said metabolic disorders can include abnormal potassium levels that cause heart failure.

 Khonsari, who worked in Yerevan during the war between Armenia and Azerbaijan, said that if burns are not identified by doctors as being caused by white phosphorus, the victim may not receive the necessary care for organ failure risks.

-Khonsari also explained that phosphorus burns continue to pierce through the skin, reaching the bone, until the substance is properly washed out.
+Khonsari also explained that phosphorus burns continue to pierce the skin and will reach the bone unless the substance is properly washed out.

-White phosphorus, which can stick to many surfaces such as clothes, can also reignite if it comes into contact with the skin again.
+White phosphorus, which can stick to many surfaces, such as clothes, can also reignite if it comes into contact with the skin again.

 It can also be lethal if inhaled, and the fumes can severely irritate eyes and make them sensitive to light.